-It is almost impossible to eat just one of these chocolate covered cherry candies that have combined two favorite flavors into one delicious treat.
-The candy often is made with a sweet liquid center and in some cases has a liquor filling center.
+Chocolate-covered cherry lovers know how impossible it is to eat just one of these candies.
+Candy makers combine these two favorite flavors into one delicious treat and it turns into something irresistible.
+They also often make the candy with a sweet liquid center and in some cases a liqueur filling.

-In the 1700s in England, cherries were enclosed in chocolate with a little kirsch (cordial) liqueur.
-After finding their way to the United States, Americans received them quite well, delighting in the little bit of alcoholic cordial surrounding the fruit dipped in chocolate.
-Although originally made with the liqueur, cordials/chocolate covered cherries are more commonly made with a sugar syrup flavored with cherries.
+During the 1700s in England, cherries were enclosed in chocolate with a little kirsch (cordial) liqueur.
+After finding their way to the United States, Americans began delighting in the little bit of alcoholic cordial surrounding the fruit dipped in chocolate.
+Although originally made with the liqueur, cordials, or chocolate-covered cherries are more commonly made with a sugar syrup flavored with cherries.
 The pitted cherries have been cooked in sugar syrup and jarred.

-Enjoy your day sharing some chocolate covered cherries with your friends and try one of the following recipes:
+Enjoy your day by sharing some chocolate covered cherries with your friends and family.

 Use #ChocolateCoveredCherryDay to post on social media.

 HISTORY OF NATIONAL CHOCOLATE COVERED CHERRY DAY

 While the National Confectioners Association recognizes this day honoring this tasty chocolate treat, National Day Calendar continues to seek the origins of the celebration.

 Q. Who can celebrate chocolate covered cherries?